IDEMSInternational/mathscamp-playing-cards/README.md

 ### Google Docs to Markdown

+Note: Deprecated.
+We will edit the Markdown files directly rather than Google Docs, which is cumbersome and its conversion has issues.

+---

 Open the Google Docs "Content/Export test" in the Virtual maths camp Google Drive folder.
 In the menu, select Tools -> Script Editor.
 Select `onInstall` from the functions dropdown menu and run it.